You must be a BSA member to be nominated for any of our awards

 The Ruth Spencer prize was established in 1976 to honour the memory of Ruth Spencer.
 It is made in recognition of a contribution to clinical services by a registered practitioner.
 It is awarded annually and consists of a certificate and honorarium.
 The original recipient was Hilary Ballam.

-Jos Millar Shield
+Jos Millar Award

 The Nomination Process

 Nominations for prizes and awards can be submitted throughout the year.
+Please note that both nominator and nominee must be a BSA member.

 The final date for nominations to be considered in a given calendar year is 30th November each year.